moath482/MsFlows-uoh-hackathon/README.md

 # MsFlows-uoh-hackathon
-is a projectd that was a part of uoh hackathon  4th edition Created by : Ashwaq alanzi (Idea owner) , Reem Alamri(Programmer) , Moath Altamimi(Programmer)
+Is a mvp project that was a part of uoh hackathon  4th edition
+# Created by : Ashwaq alanzi (Idea owner) , Reem Alamri(Programmer) , Moath Altamimi(Programmer)